-At least two injured in shooting near Seattle’s Powell Barnett Park
+3 people injured in shooting near Seattle’s Powell Barnett Park

-At least two people were injured in a shooting near Powell Barnett Park in Seattle’s Central District Friday evening, officials said.
+Three people were injured in a shooting near Powell Barnett Park in Seattle’s Central District Friday evening, officials said.

 Officers responded to reports of gunfire near the 200 block of 28th Avenue around 8:30 p.m., said Seattle fire spokesman David Cuerpo.